-When the Session Recording Agent cannot connect to the Session Recording Server, the Exception caught while sending poll messages to Session Recording Broker event message is logged, followed by the exception text.
+When the Session Recording agent cannot connect to the Session Recording server, the Exception caught while sending poll messages to Session Recording Broker event message is logged with an exception text.
 The exception text provides reasons why the connection failed.
 The reasons include:

-Solution: Verify that the correct CA certificate is installed on the server hosting the Session Recording Agent or use a CA that is trusted.
+Solution: Install a correct CA certificate on the server hosting the Session Recording agent.
+Use a CA that is trusted.

 The remote server returned an error: (403) forbidden.
-This is a standard HTTPS error displayed when you attempt to connect using HTTP (nonsecure protocol).
-The machine hosting the Session Recording Server rejects the connection because it accepts only secure connections.
+This standard HTTPS error occurs when you attempt to connect using HTTP that is unsecure.
+The machine hosting the Session Recording server rejects the connection because it accepts only secure connections.

 Solution: Use Session Recording Agent Properties to change the Session Recording Broker protocol to HTTPS.

 The Session Recording Broker returned an unknown error while evaluating a record policy query.
 Error code 5 (Access Denied).
-For more information, see the Event log on the Session Recording Server.
+For more information, see the Event log on the Session Recording server.
 This error occurs when sessions are started and a request for a record policy evaluation is made.
-The error is a result of the Authenticated Users group (this is the default member) being removed from the Policy Query role of the Session Recording Authorization Console.
+The error is a result of the Authenticated Users group (the default member) being removed from the Policy Query role of the Session Recording Authorization Console.

-Solution: Verify that the Session Recording Server is started, IIS is running on the server, and the server is connected to the network.
+Solution: Verify that the Session Recording server is started and connected to the network.
+Make sure that IIS is running on the server.

 The remote server returned an error: 401 (Unauthorized).
 This error manifests itself in the following ways: